 Virulence mechanisms of human respiratory pathogens

-Pseudomonas aeruginosa and the Anginosus Group of Streptococci are two major groups of bacterial pathogens associated with lung infections in individuals afflicted with the genetic disease cystic fibrosis (CF).
+Pseudomonas aeruginosa and the Streptococcus Anginosus Group are two major groups of bacterial pathogens associated with lung infections in individuals afflicted with the genetic disease cystic fibrosis (CF).
 Using genetic, biochemical, and structural approaches, we are interested in understanding how the many virulence factors produced by these bacteria contribute to their ability to cause infectious disease.

 This is a bacterium